payalengg1/CBA/README.md

 **CBATest.postman_collection.json**
 This is the postman collection

-Sequence of APIs tested:
+Sequence of APIs can be verified from the CI pipeline result.
-1. AddPet

 **TestEnv.postman_environment.json**
 This is the Test environment variables